Stocks mostly fall on Wall Street, adding to recent losses

 AP Business Writer

-Stocks were mostly lower Tuesday afternoon after the long holiday weekend, adding to the market’s recent losses as Wall Street counts down its final days of trading in 2022 after a painful year for investors.
+Stocks were mostly lower Tuesday afternoon after the long holiday weekend, adding to the market’s recent losses as Wall Street counts down its final days of a painful year for investors.

-Southwest Airlines slid 5.6% after the company had to cancel roughly two-thirds of its flights over the last couple of days, which it blamed on problems related to staffing and weather.
-It is a rare stumble for Southwest, an airline typically known as one of the more reliable carriers in good times and bad.
+Southwest Airlines slid 6.5% after the company had to cancel roughly two-thirds of its flights over the last couple of days, which it blamed on problems related to staffing and weather.
+The federal government said it would investigate why the company lagged so far behind other carriers.

-Energy stocks were the biggest gainers among S&P 500 companies as crude oil and natural gas prices headed higher.
-Hess rose 1.1%.
+Energy stocks were the biggest gainers among S&P 500 companies.
+Hess added 1.1%.

 Treasury yields mostly rose as the U.S. bond market reopened.
 The yield on the 10-year Treasury, which influences mortgage rates, rose to 3.85% from 3.75% late Friday.